Professor Daryl Higgins, Dr Gabrielle Hunt, Douglas Russell, and Shayini Rattambige from Institute of Child Protection Studies

 We have completed data collection from approximately 2000 participants in the Philippines.
 Another five countries have been secured to be part of the global survey.

-ACU will be responsible for providing independent analysis of the findings from the survey.
-We will release a report of the findings from the Philippines in January 2027.
+ACU is responsible for providing independent analysis of the findings from the survey to the PCPM and subsequently to the wider academic community.
+We will release a report, with that analysis of the findings from the Philippines in January 2027.

-If you are a researcher and would like access to the data set, details will be available for how to apply for access to the data in January 2027.
+If you are an academic researcher and would like access to the data set, details will be available for how to apply for access to the data in January 2027.

 This project will provide local Church authorities with data that measures the effectiveness of their safeguarding efforts and identify gaps in creating safe environments.
-Data will be provided not only to the local church authorities, but also to the Pontifical Commission for the Protection of Minors, to support its annual reporting obligations on Church policies and procedures for safeguarding.
+This aims to provide an evidence-based mapping of areas to improve local safeguarding measures.

 Ethics clearance has been provided by Gallup's Institutional Review Board and the Australian Catholic University's Human Research Ethics Committee.